nxskok/pasias/docs/24-pcfa.md

 The rotation has only helped somewhat here.
 Factor 1 is mainly `NO2` with some influence of `CO` and `HC`;
-factor 2 is mainly ozone (with a bit of solar radiation and ozone), and factor 3 is mainly `NO` with a bit of `CO`.
+factor 2 is mainly ozone (with a bit of solar radiation and carbon monoxide), and factor 3 is mainly `NO` with a bit of `CO`.

 I think I mentioned most of the variables in there, so the uniquenesses